 1. What Is a California Licensure Survey?

-Every Home Health or Hospice Care Agency will experience a California Licensure survey when starting.
+Every home health or hospice agency will experience a California Licensure survey when starting.
 These surveys are conducted by one of three national accreditors:

 Your California licensure survey is critical because you cannot start seeing patients until you have your license.